Graham's Blog . . .

 Of course, speakers are going to play a huge role in the sound quality of your HiFi setup.
 There are hundreds of speaker providers to choose from, and prices range from expensive to ludicrous.

-Finally, you'll want to make sure you have quality cables to support your connections.
+Finally, you'll want to make sure you have quality hifi cables to support your connections.
 These could be RCA/phono plugs, jack plugs, XLRs, USB, etc. But most of all, they must be effectively shielded to keep out sound-quality damaging interference.

 Where Does the Phono Preamp Fit Into This?